rst2pdf/rst2pdf/tests/input/test_no_language_set_on_code_block.rst

 No language
 ===========

-This test checks that the language attribute of a code-block does not cause an errror when it is not supplied.
+This test checks that the language attribute of a code-block does not cause an error when it is not supplied.

 To pass, there should be no errors on the command line and the code block below should be styled as plain text.